The U.S.-Israel-Iran Conflict and Bible Prophecy

 Continue to watch the Middle East

 Yes, the events we are witnessing in the news will ultimately result in a power shift in the Middle East.
-Iran’s considerable regional influence will not last.
+Iran’s regional influence will not last.
 A new and more powerful influence is prophesied to come on the scene, both in the Middle East and in Europe.

 Israel, once widely seen as a nation seeking peace, is increasingly perceived as an aggressor.
 Although it still enjoys support from the United States, prophecy reveals that this relationship, rooted in a shared heritage as brother nations, will eventually be broken.
 Zechariah 11:14 foretells that the bond between these two nations will be severed.